thoughtbot/shoulda-matchers/README.md

   it do
     should validate_numericality_of(:number_of_dependents).
-      with_message('Number of dependents must be a number' }
+      with_message('Number of dependents must be a number') end end
-  end
-end